hcorion/nim-on-gba/README.md

 # Nim On GBA

-Are you tired of writing your GBA code in C?
+Are you tired of writing your Game Boy Advanced code in C?

 Wouldn't you love to write your GBA code in python-esque syntax?